learn-co-students/cli-data-gem-assessment-v-000/Cleveland_Museum_Events/README.md

-# ClevelandEvents
+# Cleveland_Museum_Events

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ClevelandEvents`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Cleveland_Museum_Events allows a user to list the next 12 events in the Cleveland Art museums online calendar and their individual descriptions and urls by following the command line prompts.

 ## Installation